asreview/asreview/README.md

 ## Quick start

-This quick start describes how you can use the Command Line Interface (CLI) the Automated Systematic Review (ASR) software.
-Start an interactive systematic review (Oracle mode) with the following line in CMD or shell.
-The text below the example explain the parameters.
+The quickest way to start using the Automated Systematic Review (ASR) software is the Command Line Interface (CLI).
+Start an interactive systematic review (Oracle mode) with the following line in CMD or shell:

 ``` sh
 asr oracle YOUR_DATA.csv --prior_included 29 181 379 2001 3928 3929 4547 \
   --prior_included 31 90 892 3898 3989 4390 --log_file results.log
 ```

-Example:
+Example output:

 ```
 Start review in 'oracle' mode.